ylacombe/musicgen-dreamboothing/README.md

 This repository contains lightweight training code for [MusicGen](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md), a state-of-the-art controllable text-to-music model.
 MusicGen is a single stage auto-regressive Transformer model trained over a [32kHz Encodec tokenizer](https://huggingface.co/facebook/encodec_32khz) with 4 codebooks sampled at 50 Hz.

-The aim is to provide **tools** to **easily fine-tune** and **dreambooth** the Musicgen model suite on **small consumer GPUs**, with little data and to leverage a series of optimizations and tricks to reduce resource consumption.
+The aim is to provide **tools** to **easily fine-tune** and **dreambooth** the MusicGen model suite on **small consumer GPUs**, with little data and to leverage a series of optimizations and tricks to reduce resource consumption.
 For example, the model can be fine-tuned on a particular music genre or artist to give a checkpoint that generates in that given style.
 The aim is also to easily **share and build** on these trained checkpoints, thanks to [LoRA](https://huggingface.co/docs/peft/en/developer_guides/lora#lora) adaptors.

 Specifically, this involves:
 * using as few data and resources as possible.
 We're talking fine-tuning with as little as 15mn on an A100 and as little as 10GB to 16GB of GPU utilization.
 * easily share and build models thanks to the [Hugging Face Hub](https://huggingface.co/models).
 * optionally, generate automatic music descriptions
-* optionally, training Musicgen in a [Dreambooth](https://huggingface.co/docs/diffusers/en/training/dreambooth)-like fashion, where one key-word triggers generation in a particular style
+* optionally, training MusicGen in a [Dreambooth](https://huggingface.co/docs/diffusers/en/training/dreambooth)-like fashion, where one key-word triggers generation in a particular style

 ## 📖 Quick Index